Pending review. Contribute to this article.

 Modafinil peaks around the 60-90 minute mark somewhere, whereas Adrafinil may take about 2 hours to take effect as it needs to be processed first by the liver.

-It is reported that Adrafinil is about three times weaker than Modafinil.
+It is reported that Adrafinil is about three times less potent than Modafinil in terms of dosage comparison.

 A typical dose of Modafinil ranges from 100 mg to 200 mg, although for many people, lower or higher doses are just as effective.